 ‘So he gets this idea: he starts tapping rhythmically on the perspex, first one spot, then the other, and he reckons this sort of, ‘hypnotises’ them.
 They stop trying to trash his plane and start watching his hand and nodding their heads in time with his tapping.

 ‘Somehow he manages to survive the dogfight and land in one piece, even taking some of the ‘blasted Hun’, as he used to call them, out of the sky on the way.
-When he got out of the plane there was no sign of these so-called ‘gremlins’.
+When he got out of the plane there these so-called ‘gremlins’ were nowhere to be seen.

-‘And from that day on he says he’s always had a metronome with him, to recreate that tapping.
+‘And from that day on he says he’s always kept a metronome nearby, to recreate that tapping.
 Always on the go, just in case the little bleeders decide to come back and mess with him again.

 ‘I relayed this to the other nurses, and we all agreed that we’d humour the old boy.
 We weren’t monsters.
 We weren’t in the business of making our clients lives miserable just for the sake of it.